How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each mL contains labetalol hydrochloride 5 mg.
+Each mL contains 5 mg of labetalol HCl.
 Nonmedicinal ingredients: dextrose anhydrous, disodium edetate, methylparaben, propylparaben, anhydrous citric acid and/or sodium hydroxide to adjust pH, and water for injection.

 How should I use this medication?

 [Tablet forms only]